MLB suspends Chicago’s Tim Anderson 6 games, Cleveland’s José Ramírez 3 for fighting

 Chicago’s shortstop was suspended six games and Ramírez for three games by Major League Baseball for throwing punches and touching off a lengthy, wild brawl between the White Sox and Guardians on Saturday night.

-Major League Baseball announced the discipline for Anderson and Ramírez on Monday along with other suspensions and fines following one of baseball’s ugliest fights in several years.
+MLB announced the discipline for Anderson and Ramírez on Monday, along with other suspensions and fines following one of baseball’s ugliest fights in several years.

-Anderson and Ramírez were also fined an undisclosed amount.
-Both players are appealing.
+Anderson and Ramírez also were fined an undisclosed amount.
+Both players are appealing, and were in their respective lineups Monday night.

 Also, Cleveland manager Terry Francona, Guardians closer Emmanuel Clase and third base coach Mike Sarbaugh have been suspended one game each.
 Chicago manager Pedro Grifol was also suspended for one game.